You can get the planner PDF here.

 - Basic 1, 2 and 3 point perspective is worth diving into.
 You can aim to learn about eye level and horizon lines, convergence and then practising drawing a variety of scenes and objects to train your eyes up.

 There are so many topics in art and drawing, and of course it all depends on where you are and where you’d like to be.
-Let me know in the comments below if a video about all this would be helpful.
+The video below will help you understand the learning process and how to navigate the ups and downs:

 Here’s a video with more ideas and information: